Experienced Tax Attorneys

 The Panama Papers have been released in a massive searchable database that details how around 368,000 accountholders and 300,000 offshore entities maintained their investment accounts in secret at foreign banks.
 This searchable database is being used by the administration to help illustrate the tangled webs of connections between offshore investors and anonymous offshore companies that could help those investors hide accounts from the IRS.

 As the Panama Papers provide justification for more legal actions, it is likely that life will soon get even more difficult for offshore accountholders due to new compliance requirements.
-International tax attorneys like Kevin Thorn can help you comply with ever-changing and ever-increasing red tape in U.S. regulations.
+US International Tax Advisors can help you comply with ever-changing and ever-increasing red tape in U.S. regulations.

 We also provide assistance with a wide variety of problems with the IRS and DOJ, including assisting clients who are concerned about the potential for criminal prosecution based on back taxes owed or failure to file FBARs.
 Give us a call as soon as possible to get help.